ellakoa/postcard-poem/content/posts/white-horses.md

 aspect: landscape
 image: /img/sandwich-bay-4a-0415.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
-alt: Sandwich Bay looking towards Ramsgate, Sunny, breezy day with the wind catching a wave with salty sea spray
+alt: Spikey Marram grass in the foreground.
+Sunny, breezy day with the wind catching a wave with salty sea spray.
 poem: |-
   The waves are mesmerising today rolling onshore in a rhythmic way.